will-mei/sreplus.net/content/_index.md

 ### Python APP

 Python is powerfull and easy to learn, you can easily automate complex tasks.
-If you dont know what language to select, try python. life is short, I use python.
+If you dont know what language to select, try python.

+life is short, I use python.

 <--->

 ### Golang

-Golang is much faster than most script language, if you need performance, you need golang, concurrency handling is no langer the problem.
+Golang is much faster than most script language, if you need performance, you need golang.
+Concurrency handling is no langer the problem.

 {{< /columns >}}